Portsmouth Cathedral: Music

-There are three choirs at the cathedral.
-The cathedral choir consists of up to 20 boys and a 'back row' of adult alto, tenor and bass singers made up of six choral scholars and six layclerks.
-They sing Choral Evensong each Monday (low voices only), and Tuesday, Friday and Sunday (with the boys).
-Cantate is the girls' choir, established in 2006 to sing Choral Evensong each Thursday.
-The Cathedral Consort (previously known as the Parish Choir) is a mixed choir of adults and younger singers which sings Choral Evensong on Saturdays and other periods outside term time.
-Often, the choirs combine to form the Great Choir, usually at large services and events.
+The cathedral’s back row, made up of six choral scholars and six lay clerks, sing Evensong each day except Wednesdays and Saturdays, as well as a Sung Eucharist on Sunday mornings.
+Up to twenty boy choristers join the back row to sing Evensong on Tuesdays and Fridays.
+A girls’ choir, named Cantate, was established in 2006 to sing Evensong on Thursdays.
+Each Sunday, the boys’ and girls’ choirs alternate between singing Eucharist and Evensong.
+The Cathedral Consort is a mixed choir of adults and younger singers which sings Evensong on occasional Saturdays as well as for other services outside the regular pattern of worship.
+Often, the choirs combine to form the Great Choir, which usually sings for large services or special events.

 The choirs regularly go on tour, with recent European visits including destinations such as Tallinn (Estonia), Stockholm (Sweden), Salzburg (Austria), Berlin (Germany), Gozo (Malta), Ypres (Belgium) and Notre Dame des Neiges in the Alpe d'Huez (France).

-The Organist and Master of the Choristers, currently David Price, oversees the Music Department and is assisted by the sub-organist and Michael James Organ Scholar.
-Sachin Gunga has been sub-organist since January 2018.
-The Michael James Organ Scholar is appointed annually and is usually undertaken by an undergraduate during their gap year.
+The Organist and Master of the Choristers, currently David Price, oversees the Music Department and is assisted by the Sub-Organist and Michael James Organ Scholar.
+Sachin Gunga was appointed as Sub-Organist in January 2018.
+The Michael James Organ Scholar is appointed annually and is open to gap year students either before or after university.

 (L-R) The West Great Organ and the Nicholson Organ.